snowplow/snowplow/4-storage/storage-loader/README.md

 ## Credits and thanks

-SnowPlow::EmrEtlRunner was primarily developed by [Alex Dean] [alexanderdean] ([SnowPlow Analytics] [snowplow-analytics]), with very substantial contributions from [Michael Tibben] [mtibben] ([99designs] [99designs]).
+SnowPlow::EmrEtlRunner was developed by [Alex Dean] [alexanderdean] ([SnowPlow Analytics] [snowplow-analytics]), with very substantial contributions from [Michael Tibben] [mtibben] ([99designs] [99designs]).
 Huge thanks Michael!

-EmrEtlRunner in turn depends heavily on [Rob Slifka] [rslifka]'s excellent [Elasticity] [elasticity] Ruby gem, which provides programmatic access to Amazon EMR.
+StorageLoader in turn depends heavily on [Rob Slifka] [rslifka]'s excellent [Elasticity] [elasticity] Ruby gem, which provides programmatic access to Amazon EMR.
 Big thanks to Rob for writing Elasticity!

 ## Copyright and license

-SnowPlow::EmrEtlRunner is copyright 2012 SnowPlow Analytics Ltd.
+SnowPlow::StorageLoader is copyright 2012 SnowPlow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.